erdagnese/NextGenNEPA/README.md

 - Hash key - fasta

 ### 3a.
 Build classifier for each locus.
-NOTE: only do this one time - after that, just add to it
+*NOTE: this is actually done locally because the fasta files are too big *NOTE: only do this one time - after that, just add to it

 #### Scripts used
 - create_classifier.Rmd